aamistan/rollforlanguage-frontend/docs/frontend/landing-page.md

  * /docs/frontend/ThreeColumnShell.md
  * /docs/frontend/LandingHeroSection.md
  * /docs/frontend/LandingValueShowcase.md
+ * /docs/frontend/LandingExperienceCarousel.md
  * /docs/frontend/PlayablePreviewCarousel.md
  *
  * Purpose:
- * - Sets up the entry point view for the application with headline, subheadline, and CTA
+ * - Sets up the entry point view for the application with headline, subheadline, and CTAs
  * - Integrates responsive, slot-driven layout using ThreeColumnShell.vue
- * - Showcases platform value, playable content, and onboarding experience modules
+ * - Showcases platform value, onboarding experience, and playable RPG elements
  *
  * Development Mantra:
  * "We build not for today, but for tomorrow and beyond."